porterbmoody/facebook_profile_scraper/README.md

 # Facebook Profile Scraper

-This project is a bot that scrapes profile URLs from a specified Facebook group.
+This is a bot that automatically scrapes and stores profile data from a specified Facebook group.

 ## Prerequisites